-An interest bearing secured loan of \$300,000 (2015: \$Nil) was advanced to Hudson Marketing Pty Ltd. The loan is secured by RafflesCo Limited, parent entity of Hudson Marketing Pty Ltd corporate guarantee.
-None were written down during the year.
+An interest bearing secured loan of \$106,377 (2016: \$300,000) was advanced to Hudson Marketing Pty Ltd. The loan is secured by RafflesCo Limited, parent entity of Hudson Marketing Pty Ltd. None were written down during the year.
+The advance was repaid as at reporting date.

-No provisions for doubtful debts have been raised in relation to outstanding non-interest bearing balances from related entities.
+No provisions for doubtful debts have been raised in relation to outstanding interest bearing secured balances from related entities.
 No expense has been recognised in respect of bad or doubtful debts due from related parties.